Nuku of Tidore: Legacy

 Thanks to his persistency and charisma, Nuku had become the leading political figure in Maluku and Papua by the early 19th century.
-His nickname Jou Barakati, "Lord of Fortune" shows how he was perceived by people: a man of prowess imbued with a certain spiritual aura that would restore the shattered Malukan world.
-He was able to attract people from a wide range of ethnicities and cultures: Tidorese, Ceramese, Papuans, Arunese, etc. Nuku's movement had a strongly Muslim aspect, which did not prevent alliances with animists and Christian British, or, for that matter, Nuku's preference for strong arrack.
+His nickname Jou Barakati, "Lord of Fortune", shows how he was perceived by people: a man of prowess imbued with a certain spiritual aura that would restore the shattered Moluccan world.
+He was able to attract people from a wide range of ethnicities and cultures: Tidorese, Halmaherans, Ceramese, Papuans, Arunese, etc. Nuku's movement had a strongly Muslim aspect, which did not prevent alliances with animists and Christian British, or, for that matter, Nuku's preference for strong arrack.
 Personally he is described as a man of very active disposition, having "the greatest good humour and uprightness".
-Unlike other Sultans in this era, he only had one wife, known as Geboca, a sensible and caring woman who was an important advisor to her husband.
+Unlike other sultans in this era, he only had one wife, known as Geboca, a sensible and caring woman who was an important advisor to her husband.

 Nuku was among the very few Indonesian leaders up to the 20th century who had the best of a major contest with European colonizers.
 The realm constructed by him did not long survive him, however, which shows the great importance of his personality.
 A new Dutch attack drove out his brother and successor Sultan Zainal Abidin from Tidore in 1806 and Maluku remained steadily in European hands until 1942.